tsionnigate21/Complain-Sentiment-analysis/README.md

 ## Data Summary
 4. Create new table
-   -Table contains Product, Complain, and Company columns
+   -Table summarisin 3 colums Product, Complain, and Company columns

 ## Data Analysis

-1. **Identifying Joy-Related Words**: Joy-related sentiment words from the NRC lexicon were filtered and counted in complaints related to different products.
+1. **Identifying Joy-Related Words**:
+   Joy-related sentiment words from the NRC lexicon were filtered and counted in complaints related to different products.

-2. **Sentiment Analysis**: Negative and positive sentiment counts were computed separately for each product category.
+2. **Sentiment Analysis**:
+   Negative and positive sentiment counts were computed separately for each product category.
    <div align = "center">
    <img src = "Images/Positive  and negative sentiment.png" width = "700")>
    </div>

-3. **Comparing Sentiment Dictionaries**: The sentiment scores obtained from different sentiment dictionaries (AFINN, Bing et al., NRC) were compared.
+3. **Comparing Sentiment Dictionaries**:
+    The sentiment scores obtained from different sentiment dictionaries (AFINN, Bing et al., NRC) were compared.

-4. **Visualizing Net Sentiment**: The net sentiment (positive - negative) estimate was visualized to understand overall sentiment trends.
+4. **Visualizing Net Sentiment**:
+   The net sentiment (positive - negative) estimate was visualized to understand overall sentiment trends.
    <div align = "center">
    <img src = "Images/Estimate of net sentiments.png" width = "700")>
    </div>

-5. **Company Sentiment Score**: Sentiment scores were calculated for each company based on the sentiments expressed in complaints.
+5. **Company Sentiment Score**:
+    Sentiment scores were calculated for each company based on the sentiments expressed in complaints.

 6. **
-7. Identifying Top Companies with Positive and Negative Sentiments**: The top 20 companies with the highest positive and negative sentiment counts were plotted.
+   Identifying Top Companies with Positive and Negative Sentiments**: The top 20 companies with the highest positive and negative sentiment counts were plotted.
    <div align = "center">
    <img src = "Images/negative complaint companies.png" width = "700")>
    </div>